How to Compare 4 Columns in Excel (6 Methods)

 Use Conditional Formatting to Compare 4 Columns

-• From that Pop-Up select Duplicate Values with our desired color.
+• Select Duplicate Values and your desired color.

 Use Conditional Formatting to Compare 4 Columns

-Here, we can see that duplicate cells are colored after comparing the given 4 columns.
+Here, the duplicate cells are colored red after comparing the given 4 columns.

 Read More: How to Compare 3 Columns for Matches in Excel

 The AND function is one of the logical functions.
 It is used to determine if all conditions in a test are TRUE or not.
-The AND function returns TRUE if all its arguments evaluate TRUE, and returns FALSE if one or more arguments evaluate to FALSE.
+The AND function returns TRUE if all its arguments evaluate TRUE and returns FALSE if one or more arguments evaluate FALSE.

 Syntax: